-So here’s a 30 Day Self Care Checklist.
-It’s a daily idea for taking care of yourself in small ways.
+So here is a 30 Day Self Care Checklist for your mental health and physical health.
+There are daily ideas for taking care of yourself in small ways.
 Treat it like a routine if you want, or use the bingo-like cards to mix things up every 30 days.
-Download the free list and print it out or keep it on your phone.
+Download the list and print it out or keep it on your phone.

 Whatever you do, just DO SOMETHING for yourself today!

 30 Days of Self Care Ideas